sonjaynicolay/MechaCar_Statistical_Analysis/README.md

 * What metric or metrics are you going to test?

+In a statistical study that could quantify how MechaCar performs against the competitition I would include safety rating, maintenance cost and city fuel efficiency in family vehicles and larger models.
+In smaller, faster models I would focus on and probably emphasis highway fuel efficiency, horse power and cost.

 * What is the null hypothesis or alternative hypothesis?
+Vehicles with lower horse power have a better saftety rating.

 * What statistical test would you use to test the hypothesis?
 And why?
+I believe I would use an ANOVA test for safety rating and horse power and look at ways to breakdown the types of vehicles (family versus sports models).

+I may also take a look at the possibilities of running mulitple others tests to see the links and variance between classification of hybrid models.

 * What data is needed to run the statistical test?
+I would need safety rating data as well as vehicle stats, that list engine specs & vehciles descriptions, etc.